Bachelor of Science in Environmental Science

 The BSc (Environmental Science) is at exit level 7 on the HEQSF, with a requirement of 360 credits as a minimum.
 The BSc (Environmental Science) is offered over 3 years (120 credits per year x 3 years = 360 credits).

-Module Structure of the Program
+Module Structure of the Programme

 Module Code Semester Compulsory Credits Pre-requisites